YushunXiang/lerobot/examples/7_get_started_with_real_robot.md

 **Instantiate your robot with cameras**

 Additionally, you can set up your robot to work with your cameras.
+Additionally, you can set up your robot to work with your cameras.

 Modify the following Python code with the appropriate camera names and configurations:
 ```python